 A home is nearly never ready to market immediately.
-There are always things to be done that improve the buyers’ experiences and thereby improve the odds of the maximizing your sale price.
+There are always things to be done that improve the buyers’ experiences and thereby improve the odds of maximizing your sale price.
 But we understand, we don’t live in a perfect world, and it’s not always feasible to do “everything.”

 “Staging” is extraordinarily important.
-The goal is to make your home look like a photo in Real Simple Magazine — which is what will maximize the buyer’s experience — it needs to be as impersonal, simple, clean, and serene as possible.
+The goal is to make your home look like a photo in Real Simple Magazine — which is what will maximize the buyer’s experience.
+It needs to be as impersonal, simple, clean, and serene as possible.
 We can help you hire someone at every step, whether you are planning to stay in the home or move out first.

 Steps to “staging” a house you’re living in: